BristolRSE/bristolrse.github.io/source/how-tos/windows_dev_vm.rst

    unzip WinDev2104Eval.Parallels.zip -d ~/Parallels

-replacing ``~/Parallels`` with your Parallels virtual machine folder (this can be found in the Preferences menu for Parallels Desktop).
+replacing ``~/Parallels`` with your Parallels virtual machine folder (this can be found in the "Preferences" menu for Parallels Desktop).

 .. warning::